CANDIED ORANGE PEELS – WHAT BETTER WAY TO USE THE WHOLE ORANGE?

 Let them sit for about 10 minutes to ensure all the water has drained off.
 Spread the orange peels on a sheet of tin foil, large enough so all pieces can be laid flat.
 Cover all the peels with the remaining cup of sugar, wrap, and let sit for one day.

 Unwrap the peel and spread them evenly across the tin foil.
 At this point, you have a couple choices.
 You can leave them as they are, or sprinkle a little more sugar on them.
 I add more sugar because, well, its sugar and it tastes good.
 I take about 1/4 cup, or a little less, of sugar and sprinkle it over the orange peels.
 Then, regardless of whether you added more sugar or not, let the orange peels sit for another 1-2 days until they have become firm and candied.
 Put them in a jar or covered container and enjoy.
-They are wonderful to just sit and snack on if you’re looking for a sweet treat or served with something delicious like orange ricotta pancakes.
+They are wonderful to just sit and snack on if you’re looking for a sweet treat or served with something delicious like these orange buttermilk ricotta pancakes.

 Adjust the quantities in this recipe if you want a larger or smaller batch of candied orange peels.